tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 was all frustrated 😡.

 You know.
 In a bottom third-world country, this happens all the time: life conditions are excessively hard to get by with.
+For example, there are always random power outages for no reason, and also "planned" 8+ hours maintenance outages often.

 I couldn't afford a UPS until late 2020, so that's all I could do.